akalicki/akalicki.github.io/_posts/2013-10-23-pre-vs-post-incrementation.md

 1. Post-increment can be implemented using pre-increment
 2. Post-increment creates a copy of the original value so it can be returned

-Not only does the post-increment operator add an extra line of code to the pre-increment implementation, but it __stores the old value in a temporary__ so it can be returned after incrementing.
+The post-increment operator not only adds an extra line of code to the pre-increment implementation, but also __stores the old value in a temporary__ so it can be returned after incrementing.
 As it must be written, the post-increment operator adds a bit of overhead to that required by pre-increment.